maximally wealthy society for all. By using laws to force people to behave in ways that they would not

 4.

-Government’s only justified functions are to protect
+Government’s only justified functions are to protect the country’s borders, and to provide law and

-5. Governments should follow policies that make international trade easier, such as reducing tariffs,
+5. Governments should follow policies that make international trade easier, such as

-and stabilizing the currency.
+reducing tariffs, and stabilizing the currency.

-project to implement the Neo-Liberal plan in Great Britain.
+In the late 1970s, Margaret Thatcher spear-headed a project to implement the Neo-Liberal plan in Great Britain.

-In 1980, Ronald Reagan was elected to the presidency of the United States, and with the help of strong public opinion, he was able to move the U.S.A. in a Neo Liberal direction.
-In
+In 1980, Ronald Reagan was elected to the presidency of the United States, and with the help of strong public opinion, he was able to move the U.S.A. in a Neo-Liberal direction.
+In the 1980s and 1990s, many countries in different parts of the world adopted parts of the Neo-Liberal agenda as public policy.

-More than fifty years have passed since Neo-liberalism became the orthodox economic ideology in capitalist countries.
+More than fifty years have passed since Neo-Liberalism became the orthodox economic ideology in capitalist countries.
 It’s time to ask — what happened?
 Were Neo-Liberalism’s promises kept?

-Some members of the middle class gained wealth, but others stagnated, and others lost wealth.
-During the time period under consideration,
+of the middle class gained wealth, but others stagnated, and others

-or as impoverished.
+lost wealth.
+During the time period under consideration, more than sixty percent of Chile’s population were classified as workers or as impoverished.
 The increases in wealth that accrued to the majority were statistically insignificant.
 Essentially, the poor stayed poor.

 I cannot claim to have studied the world’s economies in depth.
 From what I have read and investigated, the effects of Neo-Liberalism seem to be similar everywhere.
-The rich get richer

-and the poor stay poor.
+The rich get richer and the poor stay poor.
 Why do you think this is?
-The theory
+The theory seems so plausible.

 —Sir Donald the Elusive

-• I can suggest a better “recipe” for so-called Neo-Liberalism: make everything voluntary.
+better “recipe” for so-called Neo-Liberalism: make everything

 •

-Political science is a contradiction in terms.
+Political science is a contradiction

 •

-When I was young, my father told me that never in my
+When I was young, my father told me that never in my entire life had I ever experienced a peacetime economy.
+The United States, he said, had been continuously in a

-one emergency or another, for my entire lifetime.
+state of emergency, one emergency or another, for my entire lifetime.

 •

 Every so-called deregulation scheme that I’ve ever seen was actually a reregulation scheme.
 Nothing was ever actually deregulated.
-Things were only regulated differently.
+Things were only regulated differently. •

-all of the money in the world and divided it equally among all of
+When I was young, my father told me that if you took all of the money in the world and divided it equally among all of the people in the world then, in ten years, all

-have it now would have it again.
+of the people who have it now would have it again.
 True?
-False?
-It suggests

-of wealth and poverty is determined not by the style of the economy but by
+The distribution of wealth and poverty is determined not by the style

-human greed and human cunning, which can ruin any economy.
-Furthermore,
+of the economy but by human greed and human cunning, which can ruin any

+have become irrelevant.
 Survival is now the issue. —editor

 References and Additional Reading •